Engin-Boot/capture-behavior-of-a-visit-counter-silent18knight/needs-director.md

 Scenario: Show patient visits during working days and holidays

   Given the staff at the hospital gate
-  When someone enters the gate the unique ID's are provided to them Then finally counting the IDs will tell the number.
+  When people enter they get unique ID's
+  Then counting the IDs will tell the number.

 Scenario: Compute parking slots to reserve for visiting specialists